maresf24524/network-traffic-analysis/port-scanning/README.md

 - how SYN scanning behaves on the network level
 - how to identify scanning activity in Wireshark
 - how reconnaissance activity appears in packet captures

+## Work Environment

+- Windows 11 host
+- WSL environment
+- Local LAN Network
+- Target device : home router

+## Notes and Additional Screenshots

+This lab was repeated to capture clearer traffic patterns and improve analysis The screenshots were taken later to better demonstrate th traffic patterns and analysis.